-With the release of this RFP, CSCR is seeking proposals to provide One Stop Operations with Career and Training Services for adults, dislocated workers and Career and Youth, as well as other programs (i.e. Wagner-Peyser, Welfare Transition, Supplemental Nutrition Assistance Program, Employment & Training, Re-Employment Assistance Program and Special Grants) within the region.
+With the release of this RFP, CSCR is seeking proposals to provide Career and Training Services for adults, dislocated workers and Youth, as well as other programs (i.e. Wagner-Peyser, Welfare Transition, Supplemental Nutrition Assistance Program, Employment & Training, Re-Employment Assistance Program, Trade Adjustment Assistance and Special Grants) within the region.

-The expected contract(s) awarded under this RFP solicitation will start on July 1, 2021 and will be reviewed and can be renewed annually, for three additional one-year periods, as allowed by Florida Statutes, provided measurable performances and deliverables are successfully achieved.
+The expected contract(s) awarded under this RFP solicitation will start on July 1, 2022, and can be reviewed for renewal annually, for three additional one-year periods, as allowed by Florida Statutes, provided measurable performances and deliverables are successfully achieved.
 CSCR reserves the option to modify contract(s) on a year-to-year basis for an additional three years.
-All contractors are required to serve those participants already enrolled in the Wagner-Peyser, SNAP E&T, WTP, reemployment assistance and WIOA Programs as of July 1st, 2021.
+All contractors are required to serve those participants already enrolled in the Wagner-Peyser, SNAP E&T, WT, reemployment assistance and WIOA Programs as of July 1st, 2022.
 Note: the option to renew is not guaranteed and the initial award of the initial contract does not imply an exercise of the option to renew.

-Total funding awarded under this RFP is expected to be \$2,200,000 which does not include participant Work Experience.
+Total funding awarded under this RFP is expected to be \$2,000,000 which does not include participant Work Experience.
 Note: This amount is provided as a planning figure only and does not commit CareerSource Capital Region to award a contract for this amount.
 The Respondent is responsible for proposing a reasonable total cost for delivering the services described in this RFP.
 Funding during the contract period may be adjusted due to changes in funding received.